 Dating, in this sense, tends to be viewed as a market.
-The belief is if you improve your social skills and strategies and you’ll attract 99.9% of women.
+The belief is if you improve your social skills and strategies, you’ll attract 99.9% of women.

 This is false.

 Women have biases, values, and interests that influence what they find attractive in men.
 Some women prefer skinny men who are intelligent, and other women prefer numbskulls who are strong and bulky.
 It’s in this sense that dating is an economy.
-Your goal should not be to appeal to every woman; it should be to carve out a niche, and dominate it.
+Your goal should not be to attract every woman; it should be to carve out a niche.

 To show you how this mentality goes wrong, I want to introduce you to Zack.

-One weekend, Zack starts feeling lonely, so he buys a dating book on how to meet women.
-Soon after he heads down to the local bar and grabs a beer, even though he hates alcohol.
+One weekend, Zack starts feeling lonely, so he buys a dating book on how to attract and meet women.
+Soon after, he heads down to the local bar and grabs a beer, even though he hates alcohol.
 While Zack is sitting at the bar in downtown Seattle, he notices a beautiful brunette who is laughing with her friends.

 Zack has only had a relationship or two in his life and has never pressured himself into desiring one, so he lacks the social anxiety most men feel when they see a woman they want to meet.
 Plus, he thinks anxiety is illogical.
 As a result he is completely unaware of potential of rejection and walks up to her with the belief that she will want to date him.

 He introduces himself to Kelly.
-She smiles at him and ask if he wants to take a shot.
-He refuses and starts asking her interview questions instead: where did you grow up?
+She smiles at him and asks if he wants to take a shot.
+He refuses and starts asking her interview questions instead: Where did you grow up?
 What do you do?

 Despite the bland conversation Kelly knows she is entering, she kindly responds and gets to know Zack for the next few hours.
 Zack uses a few of the jokes he read in the book and makes her laugh, even though she is actually laughing at him because he’s laughing at his own jokes.
 At the end of the night, they kiss and plan to meet up again soon.

 The more Zack and Kelly talk, the more friction develops in their relationship.
-Friction is caused when people have differing values, interest and lifestyles.
+Friction is caused when people have differing values, interests, and lifestyles.
 The more friction, the less attraction.
 At the end of the festival, Kelly finds Zack frustrating, and Zack finds Kelly repulsive.
-Zack actually takes a bus home rather than ride back with Kelly.
+Zack actually takes a bus home rather than riding back with Kelly.